openstack-infra/system-config/doc/source/running-your-own.rst

 Running your own CI infrastructure
 ##################################

-The OpenStack CI infrastructure is designed to be shared amongst other projects wanting a scalable cloud based CI system.
+The OpenContrail CI infrastructure is designed to be shared amongst other projects wanting a scalable cloud based CI system.
 We're delighted when someone wants to reuse what we're building.

-To avoid having lots of meta references in the rest of the system documentation, we document most things targeted specifically for use in the OpenStack CI system itself.
-This chapter acts as a patch to the rest of our documentation explaining how to reuse the OpenStack CI infrastructure for another project.
+To avoid having lots of meta references in the rest of the system documentation, we document most things targeted specifically for use in the OpenContrail CI system itself.
+This chapter acts as a patch to the rest of our documentation explaining how to reuse the OpenContrail CI infrastructure for another project.

 Requirements
 ============

-* You need a cloud of some sort, all our tooling is built for OpenStack clouds :).
+* You need a cloud of some sort, all our tooling is built for OpenContrail clouds :).

 * A service account for your CI systems within that cloud/clouds.